Houston Boat Accident Lawyers

 The Dangers of Capsizing

-Capsizing is a catastrophic event for seamen.
+Capsizing is a catastrophic event.
 In large vessels, it can leave crews exposed in rough, stormy waters or trap them in air pockets within the capsized vessel.
 Modern vessels have certain safety features and operators have specific training to prevent capsizing, which is why it’s imperative to investigate every boat capsizing event.
 Even in rough weather, there’s no reason that a pilot’s training or a vessel’s design shouldn’t keep it from capsizing.

 Who Can Operate a Boat in Texas?

-Alarmingly, those who wish to rent a boat are exempt from needing Texas Boater Education Card.
+Alarmingly, those who wish to rent a boat are exempt from needing a Texas Boater Education Card.
 This means that responsible boat owners are often surrounded by reckless renters who are less experienced and more willing to take dangerous risks on the water.
-Since renters aren't required to receive safety education, experienced boaters are often sharing the water with others who are more focused on having fun than they are being responsible boat operators.
+Since renters aren't required to receive safety education, experienced boaters are often sharing the water with others who are more focused on having fun than they are on being responsible boat operators.

 Other parties who don't need a Texas Boater Education Card (as of 2021) include: